nyxragon/secretsnitch/readme.md

 When a file containing code is passed to the tool, it uses tokenization techniques via in-built regular expressions, string splitting and so on.

-These techniques are tested and optimized for languages commonly used with backend development such as
+These techniques are tested and optimized for codebases of languages commonly used with backend development, such as

 - Javascript
 - Golang